trychlos/pwix-tabbed/README.md

         - `navData`

-            An optional data context specific to be passed to the above `navTemplate`.
+            An optional data context specific to be passed to the above `navTemplate`, defaulting to Tabbed data context.

         - `navItemClasses`